Kefwmag/kefwmag.github.io/_posts/2016-04-21-life-hacks.md

 category: "lifestyle"
 author: "Miranda Townsend"
 ---
-If you’ve got nothing to do, \n
+If you’ve got nothing to do,<br />
-Well I’ve got a couple of tricks for you. \n
+Well I’ve got a couple of tricks for you.<br />
-So I hope you won’t look uncool, \n
+So I hope you won’t look uncool,<br />
 Using these life-hacks at school!